svey-xyz/site-template/README.md

 Article schemas are kept in `sanity/schemas/articles/`.
 Once you have created your article be sure to add it to the imports and export of `sanity/schemas/articles/index.ts`.

 On the frontend articles share a default singleton page but new singletons can be added for each article type. `components/Pages/articles/` is the directory for creating new article pages; ensure that you add your page to `components/Pages/ArticleRoute.tsx`

-### Creating a section

-All sections are managed in a single schema, located in `sanity/schemas/pages/section.tsx`.

-On the frontend sections each have their own components located in `components/Pages/sections/`.
-Ensure that you add your section to `components/Pages/Page.tsx`.

 ### Creating a block